Graham-72/twitter/README.md

 <h2>Status</h2>

-This Backdrop version of a Drupal contributed module is under development.
+This is the initial Backdrop version of the Drupal project Twitter, version 7.x-5.8.

 <h2>License</h2>